Official Name: 50% Cloud Artists Lounge

 Furnishings & Woven Lampshades

 Another piece of decor that attracts attention is the woven lampshade.
-All the furniture is kept simple with cool colors and curved bodies.
+All the Restaurant Furniture is kept simple with cool colors and curved bodies.
 With that, there are large woven lampshades.

 They beautifully and softly light the room, and alongside them, there are art-deco style partitions that have been used to divide the space loosely.